Null hypersurfaces as wave fronts in Lorentz-Minkowski space: Classification of complete null wave fronts

 \begin{remark} When $n=2$, a null wave front $F$ in $\R^3_1$ is a surface with vanishing Gaussian curvature (cf. \cite[Appendix]{AUY}).
 If $F$ is complete, then it is complete as a flat front in the Euclidean 3-space in the sense of Murata-Umehara \cite{MU}. \end{remark}

 We prove the following:

-\begin{theorem} Let $F$ be a $C^r$-differentiable null wave front in $\R^{n+1}_1$ which is not a part of light-like hyperplane.
-If $F$ is complete, then it is induced by a compact immersed hypersurface $f$ whose principal curvatures are all same sign everywhere in $\R^n_0$.
+\begin{theorem} Let $F$ be a null $C^r$-wave front in $\R^{n+1}_1$.
+If $F$ is complete, then it can be reparametrized as a normal form $\mc F^f_+$, where $f:\Sigma^{n-1}\to \R^{n}_0$ is an immersion defined on a compact $(n-1)$-manifold $\Sigma^{n-1}$ whose principal curvatures are non-zero and all same sign everywhere in $\R^n_0$.
 In particular, if $n\ge 3$, then $f$ is a compact convex hypersurface in $\R^{n}_0$.
-On the other hand, if $n=2$, then $f$ is an immersed closed locally convex curve in $\R^2_0$. \end{theorem}
+On the other hand, if $n=2$, then $f$ is a closed locally convex regular curve in $\R^2_0$. \end{theorem}

 \begin{proof} We let $F:M^n\to \R^{n+1}_1$ be a complete null wave front.
-By Theorem \ref{prop:D}, we may assume that there exist \begin{itemize} \item an $(n-1)$-manifold $\Sigma^{n-1}$, \item a diffeomorphism $\Phi:\R\times \Sigma^{n-1}\to M^n$, and \item a co-orientable wave front $f:\Sigma^{n-1}\to \R^{n}_0$ \end{itemize} such that $F\circ \Phi$ coincides with the normal form $\mc F^f_+$ given in Theorem~\ref{prop:make}.
-We consider the height function $\tau:\R^{n+1}_1 \to \R$ given in \eqref{eq:tau}.
+By Theorem~\ref{thm:D}, we may assume that there exist \begin{itemize} \item an $(n-1)$-manifold $\Sigma^{n-1}$, \item a diffeomorphism $\Phi:M^n\to \R\times \Sigma^{n-1}$, and\item a co-orientable wave front $f:\Sigma^{n-1}\to \R^{n}_0$ \end{itemize} such that $F\circ \Phi^{-1}$ coincides with the normal form $\mc F^f_+$ given in Theorem~\ref{prop:make}.
+We consider the height function $\hat \tau:\R^{n+1}_1 \to \R$ given in \eqref{eq:tau}.
 Since the singular set of $F$ is compact, for sufficiently large $t_0$, the restriction